khaledabdelfatah/BV_UG/docs/usecases/variance_analysis/variance_analysis.md

 | 5,000 SAR            | 900 SAR       | 18%             | ❌           |
 | 5,000 SAR            | 1,200 SAR     | 8%              | ❌           |

-### **Additional Threshold**
+### **Advanced Option: Second Variance Threshold**

-- **Variance Value 2:** Optionally, set a second absolute threshold (e.g., `2,000 SAR`) for advanced filtering or alternative highlighting scenarios.
+- **Variance Value 2:** You can also set a second absolute threshold (e.g., `2,000 SAR`) for more advanced filtering or to apply alternative highlighting rules.

+### **How to Adjust Thresholds**

 !!! tip "Adjusting Thresholds"
     Use the dashboard controls to set or update these thresholds at any time.
-This helps you focus on the most relevant variances for your analysis.
+This allows you to quickly refine which variances are highlighted, ensuring you see only the most relevant changes for your analysis.

 ## **Column Definitions**